 Primrose Vale Farm Shop, Stroud

-For more strawberry picking near Bristol, Primrose Vale Farm Shop is about a 40 minute drive from the city, but those berries are worth it right?!
-Strawberry picking here is a pretty affair, the fields are surrounded by trees, with the odd hill in the background.
+If you’re looking for places to go strawberry picking in Bristol, Primrose Vale Farm Shop is about a 40 minute drive from the city, but those berries are worth it right?!
+The Strawberry farm here is a pretty affair, the fields are surrounded by trees, with the odd hill visible in the background.
 The strawberries here are grown on raised platforms, making them easy to pick and slug/bug free.

 As well as strawberry picking (from around mid-May), there are lots more other fruit and veg to get your mits on – see the timetable on their website for a rough idea of when you can snap up various produce.

-Discover up to the date PYO info on their Facebook page.
+Discover up to date berry picking PYO info on their Facebook page.

 Lotmead Farm, Swindon